sokoobo/RiMusic/README.md

         </a>
     </td>
 </div>
+Dear friends,

-Dear friends, unfortunately one user has betrayed the spirit of collaboration of this project.
-He stole the channel/server on Discord and is using it to steal money and information.
-Therefore RiMusic no longer has a server on Discord, I recommend you do not access the Discord server, it is a scam.
+Unfortunately, a user has betrayed the spirit of collaboration in this project.
+They have stolen the RiMusic Discord server and are using it to spread false information and even ask for donations—without contributing anything.

+- 🔴 RiMusic NO LONGER has a Discord server.
+- 🚫 Do NOT access it—it’s a scam!
+- 💰 You do NOT need to donate anything to use RiMusic.

-Temporarily Rimusic made it's code private, since yesterday, he made this decision due to a fake clone on Google Play.
-However, Rino will probably take a break, so no new updates are planned for now.
-He will let you know what he decides later.
+To protect the project, RiMusic’s code has been temporarily made private since yesterday, following the discovery of a fake clone on Google Play.
+Rino has decided to take a break, so no new updates are planned for now.
+He will update you on any future decisions.

-Unfortunately, some people took this opportunity to steal the Discord and spread false information
+Unfortunately, some people have taken advantage of this situation to steal the Discord and spread false information.

-i hope everyone understand 💔
+Thank you for your understanding and support.
+Stay safe!

 ## ✨ Features
 - **Multilingual:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome